open-telemetry/opentelemetry-specification/specification/specification-principles.md

 Note that at times some of these principles are at odds with each other.
 For example, keeping things stable may put constraints on possible simplicity.
-These principles are a rubric to guide design, and form a specturm through which we evaluate additions or changes to the Specification.
+These principles are a rubric to guide design, and form a spectrum through which we evaluate additions or changes to the Specification.

 Let's look at each in more detail.